wotlk classic pve feral druid tank stat priority

 Aditionally, Agility is the best DPS stat for Ferals in cat form, making it a versatile stat if you fill a hybrid role.

 Armor is massively important for druids’ survivability as it reduces all incoming physical damage.
 Through bearform, thickhide, and sotf, bears have an insane ~6.9x modifier for armor.
-However, I place armor fairly low on the stat priority list because in Wrath, this scaling is changed to only apply to Leather and Cloth items (meaning it does not apply to rings, trinkets, or weapons).
+However, in Wrath this scaling is changed to only apply to Leather and Cloth items (meaning it does not apply to rings, trinkets, or weapons).
 Furthermore, there are no longer any leather items with increased armor budget to make use of this scaling — armor is now simply a function of item level.

 Therefore, as long as you wear leather instead of cloth, and high item level gear, the only armor you need to worry about in terms of stat priorities is bonus (non-scaling) armor on accessory/weapon slots, which is not nearly as impactful.